 Moreover, the harmful effects of this pandemic will not be distributed equally.
 They are expected to be most damaging for children in the poorest countries, and in the poorest neighbourhoods, and for those in already disadvantaged or vulnerable situations.

-The ongoing crisis could increase the number of children living in monetary poverty by up to 86 million by the end of the year, an increase of 15 per cent.
-The latest analysis from UNICEF and Save the Children finds that countries across Europe and Central Asia could see the most significant rise – up to 44 per cent.
+The ongoing crisis could increase the number of children living in monetary poor households by up to 117 million by the end of the 2020, according to the latest analysis from UNICEF and Save the Children.
 Immediate loss of income often means families are less able to afford basics, including food and water, are less likely to access health care or education, and are more at risk of violence, exploitation and abuse.

 Exacerbating the learning crisis

 188 countries have imposed countrywide school closures, affecting more than 1.6 billion children and youth.
 The potential losses that may accrue in learning for today’s young generation, and for the development of their human capital, are hard to fathom.
 More than two-thirds of countries have introduced a national distance learning platform, but among low-income countries the share is only 30 percent.
 Before this crisis, almost one third of the world’s young people were already digitally excluded.

 While the available evidence indicates the direct impact of COVID-19 on child and adolescent mortality to be very limited, the indirect effects on child survival stemming from strained health systems, household income loss, and disruptions to care-seeking and preventative interventions like vaccination may be substantial and widespread.
 According to a study covering 118 low- and middle-income countries by the Johns Hopkins Bloomberg School of Public Health, an additional 1.2 million under-five deaths could occur in just six months due to reductions in routine health service coverage levels and an increase in child wasting.